Skip to content

 var evenNumbers = numbers.where((number) => number.isEven);

-// named parameters - are optional unless required states otherwise
+// Named parameters - optional unless marked as required

 enableFlags(bold: true, hidden: false);